Virtual data room for seed round hero.

 How to set up a data room for your seed round

-You can have a functional data room ready in a few hours.
+You can setup a functional data room in a few hours.
 Here's how to approach it:

 Step 1: Gather your documents

 Don't start with the platform.
 Start by collecting what you have.
-Use the checklist from earlier in this guide.
 A half-finished data room with placeholders is worse than a clean, smaller one.

 Step 2: Choose your tool